-License and collaborations revenue was \$39.8 million for the year ended December 31, 2022 compared to \$0.6 million for the year ended December 31, 2021.
-Revenue during 2022 was derived from the Nyxol License Agreement in the fourth quarter associated largely with the transfer of a perpetual, sub-licensable license to develop, manufacture, import, export and commercialize the Nyxol Products, and to a lesser extent, from the reimbursement of research and development services.
-Revenue during the year ended December 31, 2021 was derived from the collaboration and license agreements with Processa and BioSense related to certain technology transfers in connection with the Rexahn RX-3117 drug compound, a legacy asset not under development by Ocuphire.
+License and collaborations revenue was \$19.0 million for the year ended December 31, 2023 compared to \$39.8 million for the year ended December 31, 2022.
+Revenue during 2023 was derived in part from a milestone payment of \$10.0 attributed to the FDA's approval of PS, under brand name RYZUMVI for the treatment of pharmacologically induced mydriasis.
+The \$10 million milestone payment was previously constrained by the Company with regard to its inclusion in the initial aggregate transaction price associated with the Viatris License Agreement.
+Lastly, the balance of the revenue recognized during calendar year 2023 related to the output of research and development services in connection with the Viatris License Agreement.
+Revenue during calendar year 2022 was derived from the Viatris License Agreement in the fourth quarter associated largely with the transfer of a perpetual, sub-licensable license to develop, manufacture, import, export and commercialize the PS Products, and to a lesser extent, from the reimbursement of research and development services.